OUGenomics/Bioinformatics-ARET-July2018/README.md

 The course will have four sections:

+## Prerequisites: Basic Linux Tutorial and Docker

+Before we can proceed with the exercises, everyone should be familiar with some basic [linux](https://en.wikipedia.org/wiki/Linux) command line functionality.
+Everyone also must install [docker](https://www.docker.com/) and pull the bioinformatics repository we will be using.

 ## Section 1:  [Basic Sequence Handling, QC, and Sequence Assembly](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/Section-1/readme.md)

 The goal will be to learn how to download a sequence file from a repository, view it, and assess its quality statistics.
 We will then test two [assembly](https://en.wikipedia.org/wiki/Sequence_assembly) [programs](https://en.wikipedia.org/wiki/De_novo_sequence_assemblers) and choose one for whole genome assembly based on the statistics we generate.
 The results from assembly will be uploaded to [RAST](http://rast.nmpdr.org/).